bjornmagnusson/kube-app-packager/README.md

 ===========

 kube-app-packager is responsible for packaging an Kubernetes Application in an shippable format.
-Done by packaging a Helm Chart together with used Docker image into tarball Application tarball will be available in the current directory
+Done by packaging a Helm Chart together with used Docker images into tarball Application tarball will be available in the current directory

 By default, only stable Helm repository is enabled.